anza-xyz/validator-lab/README.md

 ## Querying the RPC from outside the cluster
 The cluster now has an external IP/port that can be queried to reach the cluster RPC.
 The external RPC port is 30000.
-1) Get one of the node ips.
-Can pick anyone:
+1) Get any one of the node IPs in the cluster.
+Querying the RPC will work with any node IP in the cluster, this includes nodes that are NOT running any of your pods:
 ```
 kubectl get nodes -o wide
 ```